CHAPTER 4: HOW TO GET OFF GAS

 Direct PV

 An alternative approach to water heating using solar-generated electricity is electric direct PV.
-In such systems, solar PV panels are connected directly to a traditional electric resistive water heater via a maximum power point tracking controller/inverter, which ensures you get the most energy possible from the PV panels.
+In such systems, solar PV panels are connected directly to a traditional electric resistive water heater.
 The PV panels may be connected to the bottom element in a two-element tank or the single element in a standard single-element tank.

 At present, very few solar installers/ electricians will have wired electric direct PV systems, so you will need to use the installer recommended by the system supplier.
 Installers must account for specific safety requirements in Australian standards.
 When using direct PV systems with a mains pressure tank it is important that the controller is also an inverter so that the element is fed AC power, as standard water tank thermostats are designed to switch AC and using them with DC directly can cause them to fail.
 Without a functioning thermostat, the tank’s pressure relief valve becomes your only defence against an exploding tank.
 Direct PV systems that produce DC output must not be connected to a mains pressure tank, only to open-vented tanks, and not via any installed thermostat.